-As of November 1, 2017, over 700 adults in Virginia with a developmental disability who are included in the Settlement Agreement population are living in their own home in the community with natural, Medicaid waiver and other supports?
+As of August 1, 2018 , over 800 adults in Virginia with a developmental disability who are included in the Settlement Agreement population are living in their own home in the community with natural, Medicaid waiver and other supports?
 Many have done so using housing resources made available specifically to this population.
-You can, too!
+You can, too.

 The map below shows where eligible individuals can access dedicated housing resources that have been made available to help adults in the Settlement Agreement Population who want to live in their own home in the community with supports.
 Please click here to access a larger version of the map.

 If you or someone that you know is interested in learning more about the resources available to help people in the Settlement Agreement Population access their own rental housing in the community, please click the link below titled “The Path To Housing”.